AbduHosein/Open-CRM/README.md

 # Open-CRM

-By: Abdu Hosein, Phillip Lane
+By: Abdu Hosein, Phil Lane

 A basic v1 CRM made with Django + SQLite + Typescript React for solopreneurs or small agencies.